 - 1. Use the --set option of the irq-affinity command to migrate managed IRQs from one set of CPUs to a different set of CPUs. - 2.
-Setting the kernel boot parameter msi_affinity_mask will set the affinity mask for all MSI(X) managed interrupts at boot time.
-Note that currently the parameter irqaffinity must also be set to the same value, but in future releases only msi_affinity_mask will need to be set.
-Also note that this feature is only available in RedHawk 8.x releases.
+Setting the kernel boot parameter irqaffinity will set the affinity mask for all MSI(X) managed interrupts at boot time.